BekaValentine/cyberpunk_game/tasks.md

   - [ ] Character generator
     - Ethnicity
     - Name
-    - Abilities (determined by *time* units not "skill points", stuff you have to *practice* not *buy*)
-      - NOTE: alternatively, all of this can be turned into skills that you develop by *doing* stuff in the world
-      - Skill Practice
-        - Lockpicking? - increases chances of success
-      - Physical
-        - Physical strength - increases weights that can be lifted or pushed
-        - Physical stamina - increases the time that exertion can happen for before getting worn out
-        - Hand/Arm dexterity - frequency of fumbles, affects hand-arm based actions' speed to completion by making them taking longer (eg lock stuff, typng, etc.)
-        - Foot/Leg dexterity - frequency of fumbles, affects foot-leg based actions' speed to completion by making them more likely to fail when done too quickly
-        - Quiet movement - reduces amount of noise produced when movement
-        - Quiet breathing - reduces amount of noise produced by presence in a space, and in response to exertion levels
-        - Tactile sensitivity - how sensitive the players hands are to vibrations, etc., decreases rate of errors on hand tasks
-        - Hand-to-hand combat skills
-        - Hand-eye coordination - how precise the players motions are involving interactions based on visible location (ie the reticle), reducing error rates and especially true for weapons/etc.
-        - Hand stillness - how steady the players hands are, how much they wander visually
   - [ ] Vertical Slice to build and test:
     - [ ] 3D modeling and scene building - see modelling_tasks.md
     - [ ] Behaviors / Actions / Interactions